-- How does each of these films convey a sustainable way of getting around our cities and towns? - Do you think one of these choices would work better for your community than others?
+- How do these films convey more sustainable ways of getting around our cities and towns?
+Do they empower you to think about walking, cycling, or using the bus in new ways? - Do you think one of these choices would work better for your community than others?
 Which one and why? - Could these methods of getting around be used in conjunction with each other?
-For example, do you think people would bike to a BRT station?
+For example, do you think people would bike to a bus station? - How can policymakers, planners, and citizens ensure that sustainable transportation options reach those who most need it, including traditionally underserved communities?